dotnet/AspNetCore.Docs/aspnetcore/signalr/java-client.md

 [!code-java[send method](java-client/sample/src/main/java/Chat.java?range=28)]

 > [!NOTE]
-> If you are using Azure SignalR Service in *Serverless mode*, you cannot call hub methods from a client.
-For more information, see the [SignalR Service documentation](https://docs.microsoft.com/azure/azure-signalr/signalr-concept-serverless-development-config).
+> If you're using Azure SignalR Service in *Serverless mode*, you cannot call hub methods from a client.
+For more information, see the [SignalR Service documentation](/azure/azure-signalr/signalr-concept-serverless-development-config).

 ## Call client methods from hub